oscaromeu/home-ops/docs/infrastructure/monitoring/prometheus/prometheus.md

 !!! info
     [Check the oficial troubleshooting guide](https://github.com/coreos/prometheus-operator/blob/master/Documentation/troubleshooting.md#troubleshooting-servicemonitor-changes)

-By default, Prometheus instances created with the Prometheus Operator have a label `release: <prometheus-installed-namespace>` in their `spec.serviceMonitorSelector.matchLabels` field.
+By default, Prometheus instances created with the Helm Kube Prometheus stack have a label `release: <prometheus-installed-namespace>` in their `spec.serviceMonitorSelector.matchLabels` field.
 This means that Prometheus will only monitor services that have this label.
 To verify this, you can run the command `kubectl get prom -Ao yaml` and check the `spec.serviceMonitorSelector` field in the output.
 This means that if a servicemonitor does not have this label, Prometheus created by operator will not monitor it.
 Check the [values.yaml](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/values.yaml#L2778-L2791) of the kube-prometheus helm chart project.

 You have two options to get it work without adding `release` label: